cropsteering/OS-SDI12/README.md

 # Support
 If you want to support, use one of the refferal links above to purchase your RAK hardware.
 OR just use the refferal code
 - [RAK Wireless Store](https://rakwireless.kckb.st/ace5fdc3) 8% off code: WGC279

+You won't see the discount until you check out